JetBrains/lets-plot/README.md

 </a>

 ###
-Datalore Plot is an open source library for statistical graphics written in `Kotlin` programming language.
+**Datalore Plot** is an open-source plotting library for statistical data.
+It is implemented using the [Kotlin programming language](https://kotlinlang.org/).

 The design of Datalore Plot library is heavily influenced by Leland Wilkinson work [The Grammar of Graphics](https://www.goodreads.com/book/show/2549408.The_Grammar_of_Graphics) describing the deep features that underlie all statistical graphics.

 > This grammar [...] is made up of a set of independent components that can be composed in many different ways.
 This makes [it] very powerful because you are not limited to a set of pre-specified graphics, but you can create new graphics that are precisely tailored for your problem.
 > - Hadley Wickham, "ggplot2: [Elegant Graphics for Data Analysis](https://www.goodreads.com/book/show/6829192-ggplot2)"

-Due to the unique mutli-platform nature of `Kotlin` programming language, we can have the same graphing functionality packaged as JavaScript library, JVM library and a native Python extension.
+Due to the unique multi-platform nature of Kotlin programming language, you can obtain the plotting functionality that is packaged as a JavaScript library, JVM library, and a native Python extension.

 ### Python Extension

-[Learn](README_PYTHON.md) how to create plots in Jupyter using Datalore Plot python package.
+[Learn](README_PYTHON.md) how to create plots in Jupyter using the Datalore Plot python package.

+TBD: img tag with size
 ![](docs/examples/images/quickstart.png)